Scientists Work To Overcome Legacy Of Tuskegee Study, Henrietta Lacks

 "It reminds me of the Tuskegee-type thing," he says.
 "And in my culture, African-Americans are scared of the doctor.
 They don't go to the doctor until the last minute — until we're almost on our deathbed — simply because of that."

 A new poll by NPR, the Robert Wood Johnson Foundation and the Harvard T.H.
-Chan School of Public Health, found that about a third of African-Americans say they have experienced discrimination at a doctor's office or health clinic.
-The poll also found that one-in-five African-Americans avoid medical care because they're concerned about discrimination.
+Chan School of Public Health found that about a third of African-Americans say they have experienced discrimination at a doctor's office or health clinic.
+The poll also found that 1 in 5 African-Americans avoids medical care because of concern about discrimination.

 At first, I thought it was only older parishioners who feel that way.
 Hortensia Gooding, a 45-year-old graduate student who lives in Harlem, set me straight.

 "I see my friends mentioning Tuskegee all the time on Facebook," Gooding says.
-"There's a lot of deep, deep-seated fear and concern that black lives don't matter, and that the medical community really will harm people of African descent on purpose — just for profit or just to help someone from another race."
+"There's a lot of deep, deep-seated fear and concern that black lives don't matter and that the medical community really will harm people of African descent on purpose — just for profit or just to help someone from another race."

-And some people's reluctance has nothing to do with Tuskegee or Henrietta Lacks.
+And some people's reluctance has nothing to do with Tuskegee or Lacks.
 Don't forget: The study is asking volunteers to give up a sample of their DNA.

 "No. Not my DNA — I can't," says 51-year-old Clerance Johnson Jr., who also lives in Harlem.
 "I don't know what they might use it for," he says.
 "It might link me to something I don't want to be linked to — any criminal activities."

-Note: A previous version of this story misspelled Dutchess County as Duchess and a reference to Abyssinian Baptist Church as Abyssian.